 You should have lots to drink when you have a high-fibre diet or fibre supplements.
 Aim to drink at least two litres (about 8-10 cups) per day.
 Try to obtain your fluid intake mainly from water, but tea, coffee and herbal teas all contribute.
 Fizzy drinks and juice drinks contain a lot of sugar so try to limit these.
 If you want to include fruit juice, one 150 ml glass each day only counts as a portion of fruit.
 Choose varieties that are 100% fruit juice and do not contain added sugar.

 Paracetamol can ease pain if a high-fibre diet or fibre supplements do not help so much to ease pain.
 Other types of painkiller are not usually used for diverticular disease.
 Anti-inflammatory drugs (NSAIDs) and opioid medicines should particularly be avoided as these can cause perforation.

 If you develop diverticulitis you may need a course of antibiotic medicine if you feel generally unwell.
 Follow the diverticulosis diet recommendations unless otherwise advised by your doctor.
 You may need some strong painkillers for a while.
 If the infection is not too severe then symptoms may well settle with this treatment.

 Diverticulitis - when to go to hospital

 If symptoms are severe or prolonged then you may need to be admitted to hospital.
-You may be given antibiotics and fluids directly into a vein via a drip (intravenous fluids).
+You may be given fluids directly into a vein via a drip (intravenous fluids).
+Antibiotics may be required, either in tablet form or intravenously.
 You may also need to have painkilling injections.
 You may also be admitted to hospital if the symptoms are not too severe but do not settle after a couple of days of treatment at home.